BioStrate®: A Microgreen Propagation Felt

-BioStrate® for microgreen, salad green and wheatgrass production
+BioStrate is designed for microgreen, salad green and wheatgrass production.

 - Moisten BioStrate® Felt with mist or a quick dip in a water bath.
 Let excess water drain.